 All debtors who have filed for a Chapter 13 bankruptcy case in Georgia will have to attend a 341 meeting.
 It is also sometimes referred to as a creditor’s meeting because both the trustee and the creditors can attend.
 They can ask you questions about your finances, assets, and submitted paperwork.

-The meeting is mandatory, and you must attend.
+The creditor meeting is mandatory, and you must attend.
 Your attorney can be present but cannot answer questions on your behalf.
-Creditors rarely attend these meetings but have the right to be there.
+Creditors rarely participate in these meetings but have the right to be there.